 On the back side of the PCB you will find a black rotor, which is part of the ‘code switch’.
 This switch is responsible for turning the power on, and providing a signal to the micro-controller indicating which function has been selected.

 Use non-metallic tools to gently pry the rotor from the hub.
 When prying be careful not to apply too much pressure to the SMD resistors, as they can break.
 The rotor should pop off with gentle pressure.
-[These are "spudgers", available often as part of cell-phone/laptop repair tool kits.]

 The code switch tracks in this case do not look too bad.
 Use Q-tips and alcohol to clean the tracks.
 NOTE: On the original 80-series meters, these switch tracks are not metal, but are made from a black conductive material called polymer thick-film (PTF).
 This material is somewhat fragile, so use caution to avoid damaging it, and never use anything abrasive.